Pierre666/aws-serverless-workshops/WebApplication/5_OAuth/README.md

 Amazon Cognito User Pools allows you to declare multiple client applications that can interact with your pool.
 This includes both applications you own and apps by third party developers.
 Each application is identified by an application id and client secret.
 Cognito User Pools also offers a hosted login UI that supports the most common user operations such as registration, login, reset passwords, and MFA.
 You can also customize the look and feel of the hosted UI.

 #### High-Level Instructions
 Using the Cognito console, add a new client application called **UnicornManager**.
 Because the client application is a static website hosted on S3 and written in JavaScript, we do **not** need a client secret.
 Next, in the App Integration section of the Cognito console, configure a domain name prefix for your hosted login UI.
-We called this **WildRydes-&lt;username&gt;**.
+We called this `WildRydes-{username}`.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>